-The association's resulting "Percent Funded" is a strong indicator of special assessment risk.
-It is not an absolute correlation, but there is a high risk of special assessments when the Reserve Fund is in the weak 0-30% range, medium-low risk when the Reserve Fund is in the middle 40-70% Funded range, and low risk of special assessments when the association has a strong Reserve Fund (70-130% Funded).
+And now you should be wondering... what does this tell me, and what does this mean?
+Your association's resulting "Percent Funded" is a strong indicator of special assessment risk.
+It is not an absolute correlation, but there is a high risk of special assessments when the Reserve Fund is in the weak 0-30% range, medium risk when the Reserve Fund is in the middle 40-70% Funded range, and low risk of special assessments when the association has a strong Reserve Fund (over 70 Funded).